wanghaisheng/responsive-landing-page-starter/content/blog/en/checking-the-tube-status-with-nexmo-and-tfl-apis-dr.md

 ---
 title: Checking the London Tube Status with Nexmo’s SMS API
-description: Today we’ll be building an application that will allow us to check the status of a given line of the London Underground using the Nexmo SMS API.
+description: How to build an application that allows you to check the status of a given line of the London Underground using the Nexmo SMS API.
-  We are going to leverage the Transport for London (TFL API) to retrieve real-time data about the status of a tube line chosen by the user.
-The trigger […]
 thumbnail: /content/blog/checking-the-tube-status-with-nexmo-and-tfl-apis-dr/Elevate-Tube-Status.png
 author: javier-molina-sanz
 published: true